 Netboot_rescue_menu_from_console_iso_image

-Would you need to recover a Windows instance from a Windows Recovery Image, you can leverage two ISOs we put at your disposal, where all the needed virtIO drivers have already been integrated:
+If you need to recover a Windows instance from a Windows Recovery Image, you can use two ISOs we have provided, where all the needed virtIO drivers have already been integrated:

 • http://sos-de-muc-1.exo.io/windows-recovery-image/w2k16 a Windows 2016 recovery image